 Beginning in the early 1950's, McMillen Well Field was developed and used until depleted in the mid 1960's.
 This field is currently shut down due to concerns with perchlorate, but can pump up to 4.5 million gallons per day.
 Two 5-million ground storage tanks and a 1 million gallon Elevated Storage Tower were constructed in the early 1950's.
 During the late 1950's, a 1 million gallon reservoir was added at Shell and Midland Drive.

 In 1965, the City purchased the T-Bar Ranch as a future water supply.
+Through a public-public partnership, the City of Midland and Midland County Freshwater Supply District No. 1 built the T-Bar pipeline and well field in 2012.
 This groundwater supply can be used to supplement our surface water supplies and provide Midland's needs through 2060 and beyond.